brianpenghe/CodeGenerator-cleaned/totalRNA-seq.md

 # 2.1.1 Use the screen commands
 # 2.1.1.0 Introduction
-Screen is a method to let demanding commands run without needing to connect to the server all the time.
+Screen is a method to let time-consuming commands run without needing to connect to the server all the time.

 A detailed description can be found [here](https://linuxize.com/post/how-to-use-linux-screen/).